Baskaboo/baskaboo-core/README.md

 This work is published on arXiv: [arXiv:2609.XXXXX]

-For academic use: Licensed under CC BY-SA 4.0 (Attribution required: "Baskaboo Framework — Nikos Markopoulos")
+For academic use, Attribution required: "Baskaboo Framework — Nikos Markopoulos"

 For commercial use: Explicit written permission required.